raghuatharva/k8-ingress/readME.md

 --approve
 ```
 ---------------------------------------------------------------------
+5. creating a helm chart
 ```
 helm repo add eks https://aws.github.io/eks-charts
 ```
 ---------------------------------------------------------------------
+6. installing alb controller to controll aws alb in that repo
 Whats the below command doing ?

 This command installs the AWS Load Balancer Controller in your EKS cluster using Helm.